clowdhaus/terraform-aws-iam/examples/iam-role-oidc/README.md

-# Individual IAM assumable role with SAML Identity Provider example
+# IAM Role w/ OIDC Identity Provider example

-Configuration in this directory creates a single IAM role which can be assumed by users with a SAML Identity Provider.
+Configuration in this directory creates a single IAM role which can be assumed by trusted resources using OpenID Connect Federated Users.

 # Usage